zbalkan/slmgr-ps/README.md

 # slmgr-ps

 A drop in replacement for `slmgr.vbs` script.
+The script is in `alpha` state.
+You can make use of it as separate commands but it is suggested not to use it within automation scripts since the API is subject to change until v1.0.0.

 > Versions 0.2.2 to 0.2.4 has a logic error and unlisted from PowerShell Gallery.
 Please update to version >=0.2.5.

-**NB:** This is a partial implementation.
+**NB:** Beware that this is a partial implementation.
 The version 1.0.0 is planned to be the feature-complete version.
-Currently the features are limited to KMS scenarios.
+Currently the features are limited to KMS and offline activation scenarios.
 See [Comparison](#comparison) for details.

 ## About this module